xvitaly/srvwidget/README.md

 Requirements
 ========
 PHP version 5.2+ with socket, mysqli and bcmath extensions.
 Requires full socket support.
-May not work on shared hosting!
+May not work on shared hostings!

 License
 ========